landlab/landlab/docs/install.rst

   If you are developing landlab you will probably not want to do this!
   If you do, you would have to run this command everytime you make a change to the code.
 Instead, you want to install the package in "development mode".
-See below in the "Development Environment" section for details on how to do this.
+See the :ref:`Install as a Developer <developer-install>` section for details on how to do this.

 Test Your Installation
 ----------------------

-Once you have installed landlab through one of the above methods, you can optionally run some tests to see if your installation is working (or rather, if it isn't working).
+Once you have installed Landlab through one of the above methods, you can optionally run some tests to see if your installation is working (or rather, if it isn't working).
 From the Python command line, run::